stephenhodgkiss/extract-translation-text-from-php-js/README.md

 First, upload and amend the script changing lines 5-7 as necessary for your project.
 It should be in the root of your public folder, so it can read all files in that directory and all sub-directories.

-Now open the script in your browser, once done it shows a summary of what it has done: -
+Now open the script in your browser, once done it shows a summary of what it has produced: -

 Done.
 59 translations extracted